 However, another very important factor limits the number of stocks an investor should have in her portfolio:

 Guideline No. 3: How many stocks to own in the portfolio: Effort & time spent in monitoring:

 Reading the above article would help an investor develop her monitoring framework and estimate the amount of effort it would take to monitor each stock in her portfolio.
 Monitoring every stock would entail the detailed reading of at least four quarterly statements and one annual report every year, in addition to regular reading to news and updates about the company (e.g. Google alerts).

 The investor should have only as many stocks that she can monitor effectively given the time & effort, which she can spare for her portfolio.
 Inability to monitor and staying updated about her stocks regularly might present her with surprise developments related to her portfolio stocks and increase the risk.

 Guideline No. 4: Have the minimum possible number of stocks:

 The above guidelines suggest that an investor should try to own as few stocks between 2 and 30, as possible.
-Having minimum possible number of stocks, if monitored effectively, would provide a healthy mix of diversification benefit without spreading the portfolio too thin and without putting huge demand on investor’s time.
+Having a minimum possible number of stocks, if monitored effectively, would provide a healthy mix of diversification benefit without spreading the portfolio too thin and without putting a huge demand on investor’s time.

-The legendary investor, Warren Buffett also believes in having minimum number of stocks in the portfolio.
+The legendary investor, Warren Buffett also believes in having a minimum number of stocks in the portfolio.
 He advised investor to have concentrated holdings in his 1978 letter to Berkshire Hathaway shareholders: